wbcolon/xPlay/README.md

 ### Movie library

-The scanning of the movie library is significantly different due to the fact that there is less structure. xPlay supports only one sub directory in the movie library base.
-All sub directories and movie files are grouped by a tag.
+The scanning of the movie library is significantly different due to the fact that there is less structure. xPlay supports only one subdirectory in the movie library base.
+All subdirectories and movie files are grouped by a tag.
 Each tag itself can have multiple directories associated.
-The movie scanning assumes that the movie files in each of the sub directory are distinct.
+The movie scanning assumes that the movie files in each of the subdirectory are distinct.
 No duplicate names are allowed.
 Earlier entries will be overwritten and previous movie file is not accessible.

 ## Player Backends